ehgoodenough/glitch/README.md

 - ~~Add some other sprites.
 Spawn and move the sprites from right to left.~~
 - ~~Slowdown and speedup time.
 If it's easier, just jump between speeds, and worry about smoothing between speeds later.~~
 - Add the smearing glitch effect during slowdown and speedup.
-- Add spinning as attacking.
-You can attack them, and they can attack you.

 ### License ###